snuarrow/pubgStatz/README.md

 - [x] Get huge amount of data from different matches and different players
 - [ ] Save the data to database and sort and categorize it so it can be accessed later easily
 - [ ] Analyze data from the database
-- [ ] Visualize analyzed data with some sick ass graphs (in the first iteration this should be done as easily as possible.
+- [x] Visualize analyzed data with some sick ass graphs (in the first iteration this should be done as easily as possible.
 No front-end, react, js or any other stuff.)
+This is actually quite easy with seaborn.
+Just give it some data in array format and it will show a graph.
+The hard part is to parse, manipulate  and get the data from the rawdata files.
 - [ ] Profit ???

 ### Iteration 2: